 The PSoC device incorporates flexible internal clock generators, designed for high stability and factory trimmed for high accuracy.
-The Internal Main Oscillator (IMO) is the master clock base for the system, and has 1-percent accuracy at 3 MHz.
-The IMO can be configured to run from 3 MHz up to 24 MHz.
+The internal main oscillator (IMO) is the master clock base for the system, and has 1-percent accuracy at 3 MHz.
+The IMO can be configured to run from 3 MHz up to 62 MHz.
 Multiple clock derivatives can be generated from the main clock frequency to meet application needs.
+The device provides a PLL to generate system clock frequencies up to 67 MHz from the IMO, external crystal, or external reference clock.

 - 4. This feature on select devices only.
-See Ordering Information on page 115 for details. - ${\bf 5.} \ \ {\bf GPIOs \ with \ opamp \ outputs \ are \ not \ recommended \ for \ use \ with \ CapSense.}$
+See Ordering Information on page 116 for details. - 5.
+GPIOs with opamp outputs are not recommended for use with CapSense.

-The device provides a PLL to generate system clock frequencies up to 50 MHz from the IMO, external crystal, or external reference clock.
-It also contains a separate, very low-power Internal low-speed oscillator (ILO) for the sleep and watchdog timers.
-A 32.768-kHz external watch crystal is also supported for use in RTC applications.
+It also contains a separate, very low-power internal low-speed oscillator (ILO) for the sleep and watchdog timers.
+A 32.768-kHz external watch crystal is also supported for use in real-time clock (RTC) applications.
 The clocks, together with programmable clock dividers, provide the flexibility to integrate most timing requirements.

-The CY8C34 family supports a wide supply operating range from 1.71 V to 5.5 V. This allows operation from regulated supplies such as 1.8 V \pm 5 percent, 2.5 V \pm 10 percent, 3.3 V \pm 10 percent, or 5.0 V \pm 10 percent, or directly from a wide range of battery types.
+The CY8C38 family supports a wide supply operating range from 1.71 V to 5.5 V. This allows operation from regulated supplies such as 1.8 V \pm 5%, 2.5 V \pm 10%, 3.3 V \pm 10%, or 5.0 V \pm 10%, or directly from a wide range of battery types.
 In addition, it provides an integrated high efficiency synchronous boost converter that can power the device from supply voltages as low as 0.5 V. This enables the device to be powered directly from a single battery or solar cell.
 In addition, you can use the boost converter to generate other voltages required by the device, such as a 3.3-V supply for LCD glass drive.
-The boost's output is available on the V{BOOST} pin, allowing other devices in the application to be powered from the PSoC.
+The boost's output is available on the Vboost pin, allowing other devices in the application to be powered from the PSoC.

 PSoC supports a wide range of low-power modes.
 These include a 200-nA hibernate mode with RAM retention and a 1-μA sleep mode with RTC.
-In the second mode the optional 32.768-kHz watch crystal runs continuously and maintains an accurate RTC.
+In the second mode, the optional 32.768-kHz watch crystal runs continuously and maintains an accurate RTC.